TejasQ/react-hook-intersection-observer/README.md

 ## Getting Started

-> ⚠ **Caution:** Hooks is an experimental _proposal_ from the React core team and is best not to use in production _yet_.
-This project will likely become production ready when Hooks are, but for now, let it serve fun and educational purposes.

 Firstly, you'll want to `yarn add react-hook-intersection-observer` into your project.

 Then, using this is as simple as: